 The work stream was launched in 2008 with a handful of General Partners (GPs) and Fund of Funds (FoFs) and today is one of the PRI’s most mature, with over 130 GPs and FoFs and more than 130 Limited Partners (LPs) as members.
 The work stream brings together leaders and those new to the industry to collaborate, engage in debate and develop resources to support private equity investors wanting to implement responsible investment practices.

-Signatories can get involved in the Private Equity work stream by joining one or more of these working groups.
+Signatories can get involved in the Private Equity work stream by joining a working group.
 Working groups undertake projects in several areas of interest, including the analysis of market practices and the development of implementation support tools.
-Currently, there are three active working groups:
+Currently, there is one active working group:

 Resources listed may require PRI signatory extranet access.